abemscac/pies-doc/docs/react/use-ref.md

 In the above example, the value of `count` will **not** be reset back to `0` whenever `Example` re-renders.

 However, since a reference is non-reactive, updating it will **not** cause the component to re-render.
 Besides, unlike state, the update of a reference is immediate — we don't have to wait until the next render to get the updated value.
-This make `useRef()` very suitable for situations where you want to keep the value between renders, but you also don't want the component to re-render when it gets updated.
+This makes `useRef()` a good choice for situations where you want to preserve a value between renders, but you also don't want the component to re-render when the value changes.

 More importantly, **a reference will always give you the latest value, even in a memoized function**.
 Take [`useCallback()`](./optimization-functions#usecallback) as an example: